Brazilian Cheese Bread

 Brazilian cheese bread in basket with linen napkin and glass of wine

-If you’ve ever been to a Brazilian steakhouse, or churrascaria, you’ve probably tried pão de queijo—those irresistible little cheese breads with a crispy exterior and gooey, chewy center.
-Their unique texture comes from tapioca flour, which is made from the cassava root and is naturally gluten-free.
+If you’ve been to a Brazilian steakhouse (churrascaria) or visited Brazil, chances are you’ve tried pão de queijo—irresistible little cheese breads with a golden crust and a melty, chewy center.
+Their uniquely light, stretchy texture comes from tapioca flour, which is made from cassava root and naturally gluten-free.

-This Brazilian cheese bread recipe is easy to make—the batter comes together in a blender in minutes and bakes up quickly in a mini muffin pan.
-While at steakhouses the rolls are served as a side dish to complement the meat-heavy meal, in everyday Brazilian life they’re more often enjoyed as a snack or breakfast item.
-They’re also delicious paired with soups and salads.
-Once you try the rolls warm from the oven, you won’t be able to stop at just one!
+This Brazilian cheese bread recipe couldn’t be easier.
+The batter comes together in minutes in a blender and bakes quickly in a mini muffin pan.
+At steakhouses, the rolls are served alongside the meat-heavy meal, but in everyday Brazilian life they’re more often enjoyed as a snack or for breakfast.
+Similar to popovers, they’re also perfect with soups and salads.
+And fair warning: fresh from the oven and still warm, it’s nearly impossible to stop at just one.

 What You’ll Need To Make Brazilian Cheese Bread